GIDSOpenStandaarden/welldata-implementation-guide/input/pagecontent/research-data-overview.md

 #### 3. Access Permission Management
 * Qualified researchers request data access from the TTP
 * TTP evaluates whether the request matches user consent preferences
-* Upon approval, TTP issues permissions with appropriate limitations
+* Upon approval, TTP issues permissions as Verifiable Credentials
-* Permissions are encoded in access tokens or credentials
+* Researchers present these credentials as Verifiable Presentations when accessing data

 #### 4. Data Query and Response
 * Researchers query the data station with their permissions